zmap/zbrowse/README.md

 Measurement tool for tracking dependencies for websites.
 This tool is in active development, and [headless Chromium](https://chromium.googlesource.com/chromium/src/+/master/headless/ "Headless Chromium") is in active development.
-Changes in headless Chromium tend to break functionality with certain sites - make sure you have the most up to date build of headless Chromium if you are experiencing trouble.
+Changes in headless Chromium tend to break functionality with certain sites.
+If you are experiencing trouble make sure you have the most up to date build of headless Chromium.

 ## Requirements